 11) Was it enough?
 If not, how can I add to that?

 12) What was my take-home lesson from my most intense or powerful experiences in the past 12 months?
 (Everything happens for a reason!)

-Please share your thoughts or responses with our Tribe below.
+I dare you to take one action today based on these reflections.
 When you write things down – and share them – they take on even more power.
-If you’re shy, feel free to simply journal or send them to me via email as well.
+If you’re shy, feel free to simply journal or send an email to me about what you plan to do.
 I’d really love to hear from you!

 Ana Verzone is a personal Life Coach, Mentor, and Guide.
-She specializes in helping passionate people create lives of freedom, adventure, and purpose on their own terms.
+She specializes in helping unconventional women create lives of freedom, adventure, and purpose on their own terms.
 Sign up to receive her free 7-Day Clarity + Courage eCourse at http://www.AnaVerzone.com